RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

 ENDMETHOD.
 ```

-A reliable way to find out what the right level of abstraction is is this:
+A reliable way to find out what the right level of abstraction is this:
 Let the method's author explain what the method does in few, short words, without looking at the code.
 The bullets (s)he numbers are the sub-methods the method should call or the statements it should execute.